jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 ---

-##### Platform Perspective: Success Rate
+#### Platform Perspective: Success Rate

-* With low success rates, look at MTTR and shorten recovery time first
+* With low success rates, look at MTTR & shorten recovery time first
-* Set baseline success rate, then aim for continuous improvement, looking for flaky tests or gaps in test coverage
+* Set baseline success rate, aim for continuous improvement, look for flaky tests or test coverage gaps
-* Be mindful of patterns and influence of external factors, i.e. decline on Fridays, holidays, etc.
+* Be mindful of patterns & influence of external factors, i.e. decline on Fridays, holidays, etc.

 {{% note %}}
 Success rate: It can be tempting as an organization to chase a success rate of 100% or to interpret high success rates as a sign of elite software delivery performance.
 And while it is desirable to maintain high rates of success on default branches, this metric means very little if you are not confident in the signal you are receiving from your CI system.
 Platform engineers have a responsibility to look beyond surface-level metrics and uncover the most meaningful data about team performance.